ravi-harun/US_Power_Outage_Analysis/README.md

 | West               |     -0.0285714  |          1628.33  |          651.457 |             194580   |
 | West North Central |     -0.2375     |           696.562 |          326     |              47316   |

 This pivot table summarizes the frequency of power outages by cause category across different climate regions, offering insights into the distribution of outage causes regionally.
+While most regions are affected by severe weather the most, this is not the case for regions like `Northwest` and `Southwest`, as intentional attacks are the most frequent causes.

 | cause_category                |   Central |   East North Central |   Northeast |   Northwest |   South |   Southeast |   Southwest |   West |   West North Central |
 |:------------------------------|----------:|---------------------:|------------:|------------:|--------:|------------:|------------:|-------:|---------------------:|